salvalcantara/pid-tuning-bda58/src/pages/index.md

           In the previous chapter, we obtained tuning rules aimed at good set-point responses.
 However, as it happens with traditional IMC-based tuning rules, the response to load disturbances can be sluggish.
-This chapter proposes a modified Model Matching Problem to address this issue.
+This chapter proposes a modified Model Matching Problem which is better for regulatory purposes.
 A new parameter, Gamma, is introduced.
       - content: >
           ### Analysis of the smooth/tight-servo/regulation tuning approaches